AnswerDotAI/FastHTML-Gallery/applications/applications/cellular_automata/text.md

 Cellular automata are a class of models that are used to simulate complex systems.
 Cellular automata are used in a wide range of applications, including modeling the spread of diseases, traffic flow, and the behavior of crowds.
 This project is a 1 dimensional cellular automata.

-## How it works
+## Cellular Automata Details

 We start with an initial row.
 In this app the row is a series of white squares followed by a single black square followed by more white squares.

-A cell is created based on the state of the three cells above it ( directly above and to the left and right).
-That means there are eight possible combinations of the three cells.
+A cell is created based on the state of the three cells above it (directly above and to the left and right).
+That means there are **eight** possible combinations of the three cells.
 We consider a white square to be a 0 and a black square to be a 1.
 This gives us a number between 0 and 7, I'll call this the cell update number.

 The rule is a number between 0 and 255 (inclusive).
 We take that number and convert it to its binary representation.
-This will be a sequence of 8x 0s and 1s.
+This will be a sequence of **8**x 0s and 1s.
 Taking the cell update number, we look at the corresponding digit in the rule.
 If it is a 1, the cell becomes black, if it is a 0, the cell becomes white.

-You can see a visual representation of the rule in the app.
+The cellular automata is visualized as a grid of white and black boxes, representing the 0 and 1 states respectively.

 ## User Interface

 The app provides three main inputs:

-- Rule Number (0-255): Determines the cellular automata rule
+- **Rule (0-255):** Determines the cellular automata rule
-- Number of Generations (1-200): Sets how many rows will be generated
+- **Generations (1-200):** Sets how many rows will be generated
-- Width (1-200): Defines the width of the grid
+- **Width (1-200):** Defines the width of the grid

-## Visualization

-The cellular automata is visualized as a grid of white and black boxes, representing the 0 and 1 states respectively.
-The grid is dynamically updated using HTMX polling, creating an animated effect as new generations are added.

 ## Key Technologies and Techniques